airbytehq/airbyte/docs/integrations/sources/file.md

 For **Storage Provider**, use the dropdown menu to select the _Storage Provider_ or _Location_ of the file(s) which should be replicated, then configure the provider-specific fields as needed:

 #### HTTPS: Public Web [Default]
+- `User-Agent` (Optional)

-- `User-Agent`: Set this to active if you want to add the User-Agent header to requests (inactive by default).
+Set this to active if you want to add the User-Agent header to requests (inactive by default).

 #### GCS: Google Cloud Storage
-- `Service Account JSON`: To access **private** buckets stored on Google Cloud, this connector requires a service account JSON credentials file with the appropriate permissions.
+- `Service Account JSON` (Required for **private** buckets)

+To access private buckets stored on Google Cloud, this connector requires a service account JSON credentials file with the appropriate permissions.
 A detailed breakdown of this topic can be found at the [Google Cloud service accounts page](https://cloud.google.com/iam/docs/service-accounts).
 Please generate the "credentials.json" file and copy/paste its content to this field, ensuring it is in JSON format. **If you are accessing publicly available data, this field is not required.**

 #### S3: Amazon Web Services
+- `AWS Access Key ID` (Required for **private** buckets)
+- `AWS Secret Access Key` (Required for **private** buckets)

-To access **private** buckets stored on AWS S3, this connector requires the following valid credentials with the necessary permissions:
+To access private buckets stored on AWS S3, this connector requires valid credentials with the necessary permissions.
-- `AWS Access Key ID`
-- `AWS Secret Access Key`

 To access these keys, refer to the
 [AWS IAM documentation](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html).
-More information on setting permissions in AWS can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html). **If you are accessing publicly available data, this field is not required.**
+More information on setting permissions in AWS can be found [here](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_policies.html). **If you are accessing publicly available data, these fields are not required.**

 #### AzBlob: Azure Blob Storage

-The following field is required:

-- `Storage Account`: The globally unique name of the storage account that the desired blob sits within.
+- `Storage Account` (Required): The globally unique name of the storage account that the desired blob sits within.
 See the [Azure documentation](https://docs.microsoft.com/en-us/azure/storage/common/storage-account-overview) for more details.

 If accessing **private** storage, you must also provide _one_ of the following: